 3. Peg Perego Orion Front Mount Child Seat

-- One-Click: Installation An innovative installation system makes attaching and detaching the child bike seat to the bicycle frame quick and simple
+- An innovative installation system makes attaching and detaching the child bike seat to the bicycle frame Quick and simple

-- Adjustable Footrests Three position adjustable footrests lets the Orion grow with child.
-A built-in suspension system gives child a fun and easygoing ride, no matter the terrain
+- A built-in suspension system gives child a fun and easygoing ride, no matter the terrain

 Rear Mounted Child Bike Seats